Tales From Behind the Counter – The Walking Dead

 I love zombies.
 I love zombies so much that I would be lying if I said there weren’t nights that I have gone to bed hoping to wake up the following morning in a full-blown zombacalypse.
 In many ways this column and my video game store are in a state of zombie purgatory, not quite dead but not completely living either.
 Let me explain:

 About two or three weeks ago a series of events transpired that granted me the magical power of telepathy.
 In the subsequent moments of enlightenment, I learned that the people who own my video game store were running into some serious financial issues in terms of the stores and keeping them running.
-We are not talking a missed phone bill payment, we are discussing a shambling, fetid, corpse of over $10k debt. → Read the rest
+We are not talking a missed phone bill payment, we are discussing a shambling, fetid, corpse of over $10k debt. → What can change the nature of a post?

 Review – Civilization Revolution Demo